Lawn Care Basics

 4. Reseeding and Renovation

 Older lawns may have grass varieties that just can't handle the heat.
 The grass may grow in bunches or have thick, ugly blades.
 Also, a hot summer can leave bare spots and thin areas around the lawn.
 New grass varieties have been developed to be able to handle scorching heat and still look good.
-Tall fescue mixes are great for lawns subjected to scorching sun and high heat.
-Scotts® Turf Builder® Heat-Tolerant Blue® Mix, which stays green even in scorching heat and drought and aggressively spreads to fill in bare spots.
-Scotts® Turf Builder® Southern Gold was developed to thrive in harsh summer conditions.
-The best time to reseed lawns with a tall fescue mix is in fall or early spring when conditions are optimal for grass growth.
+Scotts® Turf Builder® Grass Seed Sunny Mix with Bluegrass 3-1-0 is the ideal product for open yards with high sun exposure and stays green even in scorching heat and drought.
+The best time to reseed lawns are in the fall or early spring when conditions are optimal for grass growth.

 Let Scotts make it easy for you.
 Sign up for our monthly email and we'll tell you what to do each month.
 Or, download our My Lawn app and have the convenience of Scotts' expert lawn care advice right on your smart phone.